 Transmission Oil Pump

-A restricted or clogged transmission filter will make the same whining noise as a faulty transmission pump.
-This is important when diagnosing a transmission pump or a torque converter.
-Make sure the filter is not clogged before replacing the pump.
+A restricted or clogged transmission filter makes the same whining noise as a faulty transmission pump.
+It's crucial when diagnosing a transmission pump or a torque converter.
+Make sure the filter's good before replacing the pump.

 Diagnosing a transmission is the same as anything else; it often ends up being a process of elimination.
-Begin with the basics and remember if something is not moving, it's not making a noise.
-This is important when diagnosing the drivetrain and planetary gearsets.
-When a vehicle is placed in drive with the wheels held stationary, the entire drivetrain is also held stationary.
-This can help in eliminating these items as a potential cause of transmission noise.
+Ensure it's not a problem with the engine before troubleshooting transmission noise or vibration.
+Begin with the basics, and remember, if something is not moving, it's not making a noise.
+It's essential when diagnosing the drivetrain and planetary gearsets.
+In Drive with the wheels held stationary, the entire drivetrain's stationery, eliminating these items as a potential cause of the noise.